valerii-zinchenko/class-wrapper/README.md

 The destination library files are surrouned with the [universal module definition](https://github.com/umdjs/umd/).
 So it can be loaded
 - as a module for NodeJS
 - as an AMD module
-- or can be stored into the global variable under the name `"class-wapper"`
+- or will be stored into the global variable under the name `"class-wapper"`

 ## Simple usage examples